oracle-livelabs/apex/image-semantic-search/1-configure-oci/1-configure-oci.md

  Credentials are used to authenticate connection to external REST services, or REST Enabled SQL services from APEX.

-To create a Web Credential in Oracle APEX:
+To create a Credential in Oracle APEX:

 1. Login into your Oracle APEX workspace.